tranleduy2000/javaide/README.md

 11. XML auto complete
 12. Layout builder for Android

-## What does the project include?
+## What does tools the project include?
-1. Java IDE
-2. Javac - Java compiler
+1. Javac - Java compiler
-3. Aapt - Android asset package tool
+2. Aapt - Android asset package tool
-4. Dx - Dex for dalvik vm
+3. Dx - Dex for dalvik vm
-5. Zip Signer
+4. Zip Signer
-6. Apk builder
+5. Apk builder

 ## Contribute
 I would absolutely love every possible kind of contributions.
 If you